Convict Ship Alexander - 1806

 2).
 Lancaster Assizes - Elizabeth Peterson, for privately stealing handkerchiefs and muslin in shops at Liverpool. - Lancaster Gazette 6 April 1805

-4).
-Convict Ships to New South Wales in 1806 - Tellicherry, William Pitt, Fortune and Alexander.
+3).
+Four convict ships arrived in New South Wales in 1806 - the Fortune, Tellicherry, William Pitt and the Alexander.